bharombhar/DATA_ENTRY_TOOL/README.md

     * Credit Card Account Number
     * IDON Customer Number

-* **Timer:** A timer starts when you begin interacting with the first field on the form and displays the elapsed time.
+* **Timer:** A timer starts when you begin interacting with the Record Number field on the form and displays the elapsed time.

 * **Navigation:** Buttons are provided to navigate between the form pages.